urbanpiper-admin/ios-sdk/README.md

    // Initializes an instance of CheckoutBuilder let checkoutBuilder: CheckoutBuilder = UrbanPiper.sharedInstance().startCheckout()

-   // Returns an list of supported paymentOptions, this call returns the supported payment options only when the validateCart function has been called atleast once else it returns an 'nil'. var paymentOptionsArray = checkoutBuilder.getPaymentModes()
+   // Returns an list of supported payment options, this call returns the supported payment options only when the validateCart function has been called atleast once else it returns an `nil`. var paymentOptionsArray = checkoutBuilder.getPaymentModes()

    // Clears the coupon that has been applied.